 It can cause significant illness in children, and complications include ear infections, pneumonia, meningitis and encephalitis.
 Death occurs in 1 in 2,500-5,000 cases.
 A severe degenerative condition of the brain (sub-acute sclerosing pan-encephalitis) causing permanent severe brain damage occurs in 1 in 8,000 cases under the age of 2.

-Measles can be prevented by MMR vaccination.
+Measles can be prevented by MMR single vaccination.
 MMR single vaccination is a safe alternative to the NHS MMR schedule.
-The single measles vaccination gives a higher level of protection against the disease at 97% after the first primary vaccination.
 Single MMR jabs are given at six week intervals.
-We recommend that Rubella (German Measles) single MMR is given first as it is a milder vaccination with little reaction.
-Next the measles single MMR jab is given .
-The Mumps single M-M-R jab is left to the end of each course.
-Currently the Mumps vaccine is not available in the USA or UK as a single.
-However it is given in Asia, Russia and China where the singles are the most prevalent way of vaccinating against these childhood diseases.
+We recommend that either Rubella single MMR jab or the measles single MMR jab is given first.
+We suggest that the Mumps single MMR jab is left to the end of each course (single Mumps is currently not available), as this single MMR jab is often more irritant to the child.

-MMR single vaccinations are manufactured in France, India the EU, China and Russia.
-Single vaccinations we use for Measles and Rubella are approved by the World Health Organisation (WHO), and mmr single vaccinations have a specific import licence granted by the Medicines Health Regulatory Agency (MHRA), the body that maintains strict control on the use of medicines and vaccines in the UK.
+MMR single vaccinations are manufactured in France and India.
+All MMR single vaccinations are approved by the World Health Organisation (WHO), and MMR single vaccinations have a specific import licence granted by the Medicines Health Regulatory Agency (MHRA), the body that maintains strict control on the use of medicines and vaccines in the UK.

 MMR single jabs are specially imported and stored at temperatures between 2-8 C., to ensure that their effectiveness is maintained.